 What to expect

 Your first appointment will take approximately 60 minutes.
-I'll take a detailed history, perform any relevant testing on the day where possible, and explain my findings and a clear management plan before you leave.
+I will take a detailed history, perform any relevant testing on the day where possible, and explain my findings and a clear management plan before you leave.
 Please bring any additional documentation, blood tests, or other investigations to your appointment.

-Important: If you are having allergy testing, please stop all antihistamines at least 4 days before your appointment.
-Antihistamines can interfere with skin prick test results.
+Important: If you are having allergy testing, please stop all oral antihistamines at least four days before your appointment.
+Antihistamines can interfere with skin-prick tests and lead to falsely negative results.
 If you are unsure which of your medications are antihistamines, please contact the rooms or check with your GP before your appointment.